TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 1/Ecclesiastes 1.2.md

 ---

-Vanity of vanities, saith the Preacher; vanity of vanities, all is vanity.
+"Vanity of vanities," says the Preacher; "Vanity of vanities, all is vanity."